marcelosz/Docker-MISP/README.md

 > Docker Hub builds are based on this logic.
 See CHANGELOG to check the software versions used in the Docker Hub build release.

 ## CHANGELOG
+### \[1.1.2\] - 2020-09-28
+  - Port 80 is not exposed by default anymore
+  - Added docker-compose-nginx.yml as an option to spin up a stack with nginx (plus ModSecurity and Certbot)
 ### \[1.1.1\] - 2020-09-27
   - Minor issues fixed
 ### \[1.1.0\] - 2020-09-26